How to Choose the Best Coffee Beans for Your Taste Preferences

 Use medium or dark roast beans with chocolatey, nutty undertones.

-Coarse grind is key for a smooth, low-acid drink.
+Coarse grind is key for a proper brew.

 FAQs: How to Choose Coffee Beans